 As an Amazon Associate I earn from qualifying purchases.
 Affiliate links are marked with *.

-It’s such an easy summer soup recipe and the potato helps to not only make it filing but also make it lovely and creamy.
+This courgette and potato soup is so good.
+It's an easy summer soup recipe to make and the potato helps to not only make it filing but also make it lovely and creamy.

 If you like this you might like:

 - Tomato and basil soup

 - Squash and sweetcorn chowder

 For full recipe, ingredients and quantities go to the printable recipe card at the end of this post.

 It really couldn't be easier to make this summer soup recipe.